myTerminal/ursa/README.md

     ./ursa-retrieve <device-name>

+for example:

+    ./ursa-retrieve /dev/sdb

 ...which will find the most recently updated (and hence most up-to-date data volume) and unlock it for syncing files for a backup.
 Although, it is recommended to occasionally also sync data between all the three data-volumes and keep them in sync.
 This can be done using:

     ./ursa-sync

 This will open [meld](https://meldmerge.org) on all the three data volumes for manual sync.

-Safely remove the drive using `./ursa-remove`.
+Safely remove the drive using `./ursa-remove <device-name>`.

 ### Integrity Refresh (Suggested Once or Twice a Year)